 OGRE CITY HILLS

-Although at first glance, upon a traveler’s arrival in Ogre, the terrain might seem quite flat, a closer look reveals larger and smaller hills.
-In the press 20th century 30. in earlier years, Ogre was even compared to Davos in Switzerland.
-The picturesque hills were one of the reasons why in the 19th century century, Ogre became a popular resort.
-The hills protected from the wind, and their sandy soil easily absorbed moisture, drying the air.
-Favorable climatic conditions, the scent of conifers, and the silence of the forest attracted residents of Riga, tired of the city bustle.
-Since the city’s inception, the hills were used as walking areas offering beautiful views, and in ancient times, they served as fortifications.
+Although at first glance the terrain may seem quite flat when arriving in Ogre, a closer look reveals both larger and smaller hills.
+In the press of the 1930s, Ogre was even compared to Davos in Switzerland.
+The picturesque hills were one of the reasons why, in the 19th century, Ogre became a popular resort.
+The hills provided shelter from the wind, and their sandy soil easily absorbed moisture, helping to dry the air.
+The favourable climatic conditions, the scent of conifers, and the silence of the forest attracted Riga residents who were tired of the bustle of city life.
+Since the city’s beginnings, the hills have served as walking areas offering beautiful views, and in ancient times, they were used as fortifications.

-The Ogre hills, or Kangari, formed approximately 12 thousand years ago when a 1-2 km thick glacier was located here.
-As it melted, water currents created pebble and sand deposits, which geologists call eskers.
+The Ogre hills, or Kangari, were formed approximately 12,000 years ago, when a glacier 1–2 kilometres thick covered this area.
+As it melted, water currents created deposits of pebbles and sand, which geologists call eskers.
 In Swedish, this word is written “ås” and pronounced [o:s].
 In Latvian, it means “ridge”.
-The word “kangari” comes from the Livonian (Līvu) word “kāngar”, pronounced [ka:ngar], which also means “ridge” or “rampart” in Latvian.
-In legend, the glacier transformed into a giant who carried bags of sand to Riga, and sand spilled out through a hole in the bag, thus forming the mountain ranges.
+The word “kangari” comes from the Livonian (Līvu) word “kāngar”, pronounced [ka:ngar], which also means “ridge” or “rampart”.
+According to legend, the glacier transformed into a giant who carried bags of sand to Riga, but sand spilled from a hole in the bag, forming the hills.

-The Ogre Kangari in the city of Ogre comprise several mountain ranges — in Pārogre, there are Ķentes Hill, Lazdu Hills, and Grantskalni; in the central part of Ogre city, there are Vilku Hills and Sērķīšu Hills; and in Jaunogre, there are Zilie Hills, which extend all the way to Ikšķile and Tīnūži, where they transform into Liepu Hills.
-Each of these mountain ranges also has individual peaks with names and historical stories.
+The Ogre Kangari within the city consists of several hill ranges.
+In Pārogre, there are Ķentes Hill, the Lazdu Hills (Hazel Hills), and Grantskalni (Gravel-hills); in the central part of Ogre, there are the Vilku Hills (Wolf Hills) and Sērķīšu Hills; and in Jaunogre, there are the Zilie Hills (Blue Hills), which extend as far as Ikšķile and Tīnūži, where they continue as the Liepu Hills (Linden Hills).
+Each of these hill ranges also includes individual peaks with their own names and historical stories.

 PĀROGRE

 In the second half of the 19th century, Ķentes Hill attracted the interest of historians.
-Initially small (first time in the 1880s), but later extensive archaeological excavations and topographical measurements were carried out on the hill between 1954 and 1958.
-These works took place before the hill was excavated for gravel.
-Archaeological excavations were conducted in the hillfort area discovered on Ķentes Hill and at its foot, where a settlement once existed.
-The oldest artifacts found during the excavations — flint tools — are dated to 9500–8300 BC and indicate that reindeer hunters temporarily resided on the hill long before the castle was built.
-A fortified dwelling was established here in the 1st millennium BC.
-The hillfort’s period of prosperity is associated with the 5th–9th centuries, when it became an important center in the lower Daugava region.
-During this time, the castle was destroyed three times.
-9. century, the hillfort was abandoned.
+Initial small-scale excavations took place in the 1880s, followed by extensive archaeological excavations and topographical measurements between 1954 and 1958.
+These works were carried out before the hill was quarried for gravel.
+Excavations were conducted both in the hillfort area discovered on Ķentes Hill and at its foot, where a settlement had once existed.
+The oldest artefacts found – flint tools – date to 9500–8300 BC and indicate that reindeer hunters temporarily stayed on the hill long before the hillfort was established.
+A fortified settlement was created here in the 1st millennium BC.
+The hillfort’s most prosperous period was between the 5th and 9th centuries, when it became an important centre in the lower Daugava region.
+During this time, it was destroyed three times.
+In the 9th century, the hillfort was abandoned.

 LAZDU HILLS AND GRANTSKALNI

 Near Pārogre station, next to the Urga stream, is Urgas Hill.
-During the Soviet era, a pioneer camp site was established at the top of the hill.
-A little lower, at the intersection of Andreja and Indrānu streets, is Rotskalniņš, where a memorial plaque was unveiled in 1978 in connection with the Ikšķile parish people’s assembly held on October 31, 1905.
-During the Soviet occupation, a bomb shelter for the Baltic Railway command post was also located near this place.
+During the Soviet era, a Pioneer campsite was established at the top of the hill.
+Slightly lower, at the intersection of Andreja and Indrānu Streets, is Rotskalniņš, where a memorial plaque was unveiled in 1978 to commemorate the Ikšķile parish people’s assembly held on 31 October 1905.
+During the Soviet occupation, a bomb shelter for the Baltic Railway command post was also located nearby.

 The former sanatorium “Saulstari” was built on Kazaku Hill.
-It began operating in 1931, and once it was surrounded by a well-maintained terraced walking garden (a separate article about sanatoriums is available on the museum’s website).
-Meanwhile, the hill on whose slope the current Ogre open-air stage was built in 1967 is Bākas Hill.
-In ancient times — Kazaku Hill.
-1898.
-In [year], the Ikšķile forestry established a fire observation tower at the top of the hill, which resembled a lighthouse.
-From the tower, the entire Ogre surroundings were clearly visible, and there was also a forestry summer house with a croquet court.
-1911.
-In [year], the tower was demolished.
-The new fire observation tower was built on the Jaunogre side — in the Zilie Hills.
+It began operating in 1931 and was once surrounded by a well-maintained terraced walking garden (a separate article about sanatoriums is available on the museum’s website).
+The hill on whose slope the current Ogre open-air stage was built in 1967 is Bākas Hill, which in earlier times was also known as Kazaku Hill.
+In 1898, the Ikšķile forestry established a fire observation tower at the top of the hill, resembling a lighthouse.
+From the tower, the entire surroundings of Ogre were clearly visible, and there was also a forestry summer house with a croquet court nearby.
+In 1911, the tower was demolished.
+A new fire observation tower was later built on the Jaunogre side, in the Zilie Hills.

 CENTRAL PART OF OGRE CITY

-The Kangari hill ranges located in the very center of the city are the Vilku Hills, while outside the city limits, in the forest along Turkalnes Street towards Ogre cemetery, lie the Sērķīši Hills.
-According to eyewitness accounts from that time, before the Ogre resort was established, it was a rather wild place where wolves howled.
-The Sērķīši Hills got their name from the animals that lived there.
+The Kangari hill ranges located in the very centre of the city are the Vilku Hills, while outside the city limits, in the forest along Turkalnes Street towards Ogre Cemetery, lie the Sērķīši Hills.
+According to eyewitness accounts, before the Ogre resort was established, this area was rather wild, and wolves could be heard howling there.
+The Sērķīši Hills got their name from the animals that once lived there.
 Perhaps they were hares, as another name for this hill range is Zaķu Hills (Hare Hills).

-Between Ogre’s St. Nicholas Orthodox Church and Ogre’s Evangelical Lutheran Church, on the bank of the Ogre River, is Love Hill (Mīlas Hill).
-At the foot of this hill, in the current Krasta Square, at the end of the 19th century, one of the first social event venues, known as the Playground, was located.
+Between St Nicholas Orthodox Church and the Evangelical Lutheran Church of Ogre, on the bank of the Ogre River, is Mīlas Hill (Love Hill).
+At the foot of this hill, in what is now Krasta Square, one of the first social event venues – known as the Playground – was located at the end of the 19th century.
 Concerts, open-air dances, and other cultural events took place there.
-The hill was named Love Hill, possibly because it allowed couples to escape the everyday hustle and bustle for a romantic walk.
-In the 1920s–30s, Love Hill offered a wide view of the Ogre River’s footbridges and swimming area, and it was also a popular spot for photography.
+The hill was named Love Hill, possibly because it allowed couples to escape the everyday bustle for a romantic walk.
+In the 1920s–30s, Love Hill offered a wide view of the Ogre River footbridges and the swimming area, and it was also a popular photography spot.

-School Hill, where Ogre 1st Secondary School has been located since 1960, forms one of the largest elevations in the city center.
-It was once called Krēģeris Hill, because in the 19th century century, H. Krēģeris, the guard of the Ogresparks villa colony, lived there.
-As many initially stayed in Ogre only during the warmer season, someone was needed to look after the summer houses in winter.
+Skolas Hill (School Hill), where Ogre 1st Secondary School has been located since 1960, forms one of the largest elevations in the city centre.
+It was once called Krēģeris Hill because in the 19th century, H. Krēģeris, the caretaker of the Ogresparks villa colony, lived there.
+As many residents initially stayed in Ogre only during the warmer season, someone was needed to look after the summer houses during winter.

-Near St. Meinard’s Roman Catholic Church on Upes Prospekts is Slotiņkalns.
-It is gentle and wide, partially excavated and leveled over time.
-From 1861, a forestry was located there, and in the 20th century 40. century, a forestry school was established, and later — a vocational technical school.
+Near St Meinard’s Roman Catholic Church on Upes Prospekts is Slotiņkalns.
+It is gentle and wide and has been partially excavated and levelled over time.
+From 1861, a forestry was located there, and in the 1940s, a forestry school was established, later followed by a vocational technical school.

-From Vilku Hills to Sērķīši Hills, one could reach by crossing Zvaigžņu Hill, walking along the current Zvaigžņu Street, which connects Ogre Music and Art School and Ogre State Gymnasium.
-Sērķīši Hills were once one of the most popular places for skiers, and there was a luge track there.
-Now, a sports complex and a ski jumping hill are gradually being developed in Sērķīši Hills.
+From the Vilku Hills to the Sērķīši Hills, one could travel by crossing Zvaigžņu Hill (Star Hill), walking along present-day Zvaigžņu Street, which connects the Ogre Music and Art School and Ogre State Gymnasium.
+The Sērķīši Hills were once one of the most popular places for skiers, and there was also a luge track there.
+Today, a sports complex and a ski jumping hill are gradually being developed in the Sērķīši Hills.

 JAUNOGRE HILLS

-The origin of the name Zilie Hills (Blue Hills) can be found both in the legend of a giant who smoked blue smoke and in more mundane observations — the heather cover in the Zilie Hills was once richer than it is now, and the hills appeared bluer.
-Now, the Zilie Hills are part of the nature park “Ogres Zilie kalni”.
+The origin of the name Zilie Hills (Blue Hills) can be found both in the legend of a giant who smoked blue smoke and in more down-to-earth observations – the heather cover in the Zilie Hills was once richer than it is today, and the hills appeared bluer.
+Today, the Zilie Hills are part of the nature park “Ogres Zilie kalni”.

 A little further from the Zilie Hills, near Jaunogre railway station, is a large mound called Saules Hill (Sun Hill).
-It was cut in half for the railway tracks.
-Once, when development was not yet so dense, this hill offered a wide view of the Ogre River’s confluence with the Daugava.
-This hill is also part of the Ogre Kangari range, a testament to the former glacier.
+It was cut in half during the construction of the railway tracks.
+In earlier times, before development became so dense, this hill offered a wide view of the Ogre River’s confluence with the Daugava.
+Saules Hill is also part of the Ogre Kangari range – a reminder of the ancient glacier that once shaped this landscape.

 “OGRE KANGARI” HIKING TRAIL